ganesh11-p/ganesh11-p/README.md

 - 👋 Hi, I’m @ganesh11-p
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python language
-- 💞️ I’m looking to collaborate on a developer role .
+- 💞️ I’m looking to collaborate on a front end developer role .
 - 📫 How to reach me ganeshp.5526@gmail.com

 <!---